01Reminiscences of a Stock Operator by Edwin Lefevre

 These 4 books offer indispensable knowledge

 Whether you're just starting out in the world of trading commodities or you've been trading for years, there are a number of books out there that every trader or investor should read.
-Or maybe you're just thinking about trading and want to learn more before you jump in.
-Anyone interested in the commodity and futures markets should find these books extremely beneficial.

 Even if you consider yourself an ace and you're comfortable with your abilities, it's always helpful to expand your horizons by incorporating the knowledge and experience of others into your own mental database.